keboola/developers-docs/integrate/storage/api/import-export.md

 The last `--form` parameter must be the actual file you want to upload; the value must be prefixed by the `@` character.
 Note that this upload method sends the entire file in a single HTTP request and may therefore suffer from timeouts, especially for large files.
-Also, this type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.
-We generally recommend using the approach with the [federationToken token](#manually-uploading-a-file) as it is more reliable and universal.

 ### Table Importer Service
 The process of importing data into Storage Tables can be simplified a bit by using the